RaduHaulica/PlatformerJumpyCat/readme.md

 ![achievement and messaging system](https://github.com/RaduHaulica/PlatformerJumpyCat/blob/d9a80b6b7afa1822c034b504a31d1b6b5f17e473/JumpyCat/media/platformer%20achievement.png)

+Invulnerability frames after getting damaged by an enemy.

 Control is handled by collecting a vector of inputs then sending a vector of commands to the current player state for processing.

 FSMs manage game state and player and enemy behavior.

-HUD (health bar, high score), minimap (rudimentary, basically the whole scene rendered in a smaller screen area), camera scrolling.
+HUD (health bar, high score), minimap, smooth camera scrolling.

 Jumping has a bit of hang time and coyote time to improve the general feel and stops as soon as you bonk your head on a ceiling.